msoe-vex/docs/source/software/machine-setup/install-linux.rst

 Installing VirtualBox
 ---------------------

 First, install VirtualBox.
-This can be done through Software center or by downloading and installing VirtualBox from the `VirtualBox Website`_.
+This can be done through the `VirtualBox Website`_.
+For a Windows laptop, you'll need to download the *Windows hosts* option.
+For OS X or Linux, select your respective options and continue with the install.

 We recommend using VirtualBox as it is free and available on all platforms.
 Feel free to use VMWare/Hyper-V/Similar, although you will be on your own to figure out guest OS integrations and USB forwarding.